8bitkick/8bitkick.github.io/teletext-express/README.md

 The tool is fully functional but cross-brower testing and UI improvements are still needed.

+Teletext Express is GPLv3 and requires attribution.
+For more details, please see LICENSE

 ## Conversion technique

 ### Image pre-processing